codr7/forthy2/README.md

 ```

 ### quoting
-Any form may be quoted by prefixing with `'`.
+Anything may be quoted by prefixing with `'`.

-Quoted literals are evaluated as usual,
+Quoted literals are evaluated as usual;

 ```
   '42